rabobank-cdc/DeTTECT/README.md

 - Map threat actor behaviours.
 - Compare visibility, detections and threat actor behaviours in order to uncover possible improvements in detection and visibility.
 This can help you to prioritise your blue teaming efforts.

-The colored visualisations are created using MITRE's [ATT&CK Navigator](https://github.com/mitre-attack/attack-navigator) .
+The colored visualisations are created with the help of MITRE's [ATT&CK Navigator](https://github.com/mitre-attack/attack-navigator).

 ## Authors and contribution
 This project is developed and maintained by [Marcus Bakker](https://github.com/marcusbakker) (Twitter: [@bakker3m](https://twitter.com/bakk3rm)) and [Ruben Bouman](https://github.com/rubinatorz) (Twitter: [@rubenb_2](https://twitter.com/rubenb_2/)).
 Feel free to contact, DMs are open.